 The whole Spanish business system, in my opinion, seems to have been purposely designed to confuse people.
-I honestly won’t have been able to say how much I needed to pay on certain quarter, or how many different documents I needed to fill and send to the Tax Office.
+I honestly won’t have been able to say how much I needed to pay on a certain quarter, or how many different documents I needed to fill and send to the Tax Office.

 The Freelancer Fee

-To make things worse, if you want to work as a freelancer in Spain, or found a company, you need to pay a monthly fixed “freelancer fee“, called the “Cuota de autónomo”.
+To make things worse, if you want to work as a freelancer in Spain, or found a company, you need to pay a monthly “freelancer fee“, called the “Cuota de autónomo”.

-In fact, you need to pay this fee even if you don’t earn any money during that month.
+In fact, you need to pay this fee monthly even if you don’t earn any money during that month.
 This fee is over 340€ if you are the owner of a company.

 Life in Madrid is certainly expensive, so I had the feeling that I was working a lot (65-70 hours per week) and never earning enough money.

-On a certain occasion, the government fined me because some of my customers didn’t pay the taxes on my invoices correctly.
+On a certain occasion, the government fined me because some of my customers didn’t pay the taxes from my invoices correctly.
 I spent a lot of time and energy trying to amend this situation, without success.
 As you may imagine, all these problems leave you with a feeling of helplessness.

-Thus, I was feeling unhappy and unfulfilled.
+Thus, I was feeling unhappy and frustrated.
 I worked remotely, yes, and was free to choose my customers, but I never had the feeling that I was in control of my business or my life.

-Decided to become fully location-independent, I started looking for alternatives out there.
+Decided to become fully location independent, I started looking for alternatives out there.
 However, I couldn’t find anything until a lucky series of coincidences put me on the right track.

 A One Month Trip To Latvia